martindsouza/ws-opensource/oos_utils.md

 #### Exercise

-- Now that you've joined an APEX session in SQL Developer, write and execute a block of code in SQL Developer to:
+- Now that you've joined an APEX session **in SQL Developer**, write and execute a block of code in SQL Developer to:
   - Delete all Collections
   - Create a new collection called `DEPTS` which is a simple query from the `dept` table.
     - Hint: Look at `P10` processes for code samples